Kenwood Power Supplies Description

 Check the analog or digital display; display resolution; accuracy; ripple and noise; and recovery time specifications.

-Linear Power Supplies are a simpler design and lower cost and efficiency.
-Voltage is stepped down then rectified and filtered.
-At higher currents the step down translates to larger footprint and heavier components: transformers, heat sinks and cooling fans.
+- Linear Power Supplies are a simpler design and lower in cost and efficiency.
+Voltage is stepped down, then rectified and filtered.
+At higher currents, the step down translates to larger footprint and heavier components: transformers, heat sinks and cooling fans.

-It also improves efficiency by up to 40%.
-If the load current increases, for example, dropping the output voltage, the duty cycle frequency is increased to compensate and maintain constant voltage.
+- It also improves efficiency by up to 40%.
+If the load current increases, for example, the output voltage drops and the duty cycle frequency is increased to compensate and maintain constant voltage.